-Then you must go around and look for a good desk.
-Along the way, don’t forget to have a look at the other aspirant-ceramists works: you will find original patterns, the wonderful coupling of colours and nice ideas from people who are used to meet here every month.
+Then you must go around and look for a proper desk.
+Along the way, don’t forget to have a look at the other aspirant-ceramists works: you will find original patterns, the unusual coupling of colours and cute ideas from people who are used to meet here every month.

 The next step is the selection of colours.
 Please, note that some of them will look different after being stoved.
 For example, the black glaze will turn into gold and the grey into a tonality of green.

 Samir was amazed by this magic as well as by the strange tools used to decorate the potteries.
 And, anyway, he had no doubts about the choice: he made use of all of them!